Iran launches barrage of missiles after Israel kills 2 of its top officials

 The Israeli military continued its strikes on Iran-backed Hezbollah militants in Lebanon.

-Israel’s strikes have displaced more than 1 million Lebanese — roughly 20% of the population — according to the Lebanese government, which says 912 people have been killed.
+Israel’s strikes have displaced more than 1 million Lebanese — roughly 20% of the population — according to the Lebanese government, which says more than 900 people have been killed.
 In Israel, 14 people have been killed by Iranian missile fire.
 At least 13 U.S. military members have been killed.

 More than 1,300 people have been killed in Iran since the conflict started Feb.
 28, according to the Iranian Red Crescent.